sammaxfleet/THISORTHATAPI/README.md

 3. As a developer/superuser I can view a list of posts I have posted a like id to so that I can see only the posts I like

+Milestone: Saved
+User Stories:

+1. As a user, I want to be able to save listings to myp profile so that I can easily access them later - MUST HAVE
+2. As a user, I want to be able to organize and categorize my saved listings into folders or tags for better organization- WON'T HAVE
+3. As a user, I want to receive notifications when there are updates or changes to my saved listings - WON't HAVE
+4. AS a User, i want to be able to unsave from my profile. - MUST HAVE

 Edit Profile :